 To read through a Forum which comes from the 2-in-2-1.co.uk web site, please click onto the following:

-The following is a Youtube interview, aired on a CBN broadcast, where Bob and talk of her affair and how it led to a child being born, as a result:
+And finally, the following is a Youtube interview, aired on a CBN broadcast, where Bob and talk of her affair and how it led to a child being born, as a result:

 This article was written by Cindy Wright of Marriage Missions International.